We’re here to help.

 However, there are stringent guidelines for credit transfer so make sure you have read through the information about RPL via the below link.

 Please note that applications to study at UNSW in 2025 are currently paused.
 Any new applications will be moved to our Application Waitlist.
 Current UNSW undergraduate students applying for UNSW postgraduate programs and sponsored students will be exempt from this application pause and can submit an expression of interest to receive further information on how to apply.
-The UNSW Full-Time MBA (8351), the UNSW Bachelor of Medical Studies / Doctor of Medicine (3805), UNSW Online Programs, UNSW HDR Programs, UNSW Canberra Programs, and sponsored students will also be excluded from the application pause, with applications to be submitted via Apply Online as usual.
+The UNSW Full-Time MBA (8351), the UNSW Bachelor of Medical Studies / Doctor of Medicine (3805), Graduate Diploma in Legal Professional Practice (5213), UNSW Online Programs, UNSW HDR Programs, and UNSW Canberra Programs will be excluded from the application pause, with applications to be submitted via Apply Online as usual.

 Once you have submitted your application you will be able to easily track its progress via your Apply Online account.